George Floyd protests in New York City: Continued peaceful protests (June 5–14)

-June 12–14

 On June 12, there was a rally and concert at Barclays Center titled "WE ARE: A REVIVAL".
 It was led by musician Jon Batiste, who set up a piano and played music while wearing gloves and a mask and encouraged people to register to vote.
 Demonstrators also reconvened in the South Bronx where, on June 4, police kettled and arrested hundreds of peaceful protesters.
 The group demanded the resignation of the officers involved while they were followed by another group of police.
-There was also another bike run beginning again in Grand Army Plaza, riding from Brooklyn to Manhattan and back.
+There was also another bike protest bicycle ride which began at Grand Army Plaza.
+Participants bicycled to Manhattan before returning to Brooklyn.
 Thousands gathered for a "Black Trans Lives Matter" march on June 14 in front of the Brooklyn Museum, with organizers estimating 15,000 people taking part.

-June 23–30

-Occupy City Hall
+Occupy City Hall and statue vandalism (June 23–30)

-On June 23, activists set up a protest encampment in Lower Manhattan's City Hall Park demanding $1 billion in cuts to the NYPD and vowing to stay until June 30, when the City Council and de Blasio are set to finalize the budget.
+On June 23, activists set up a protest encampment in Lower Manhattan's City Hall Park demanding $1 billion in cuts to the NYPD and vowing to stay until June 30, when the City Council and de Blasio were set to finalize the budget.
 The gathering began with about a hundred protesters, planned by the grassroots organization Vocal-NY, but soon spread to occupy most of the park.
 According to The New York Times, the event took inspiration from Occupy Wall Street which took place in Lower Manhattan in 2011.
 The Times reported on how "organizers, largely black and queer, have transformed the plaza.
 Hand-drawn art covers any semblance of government infrastructure".
 The group maintained a community library, garden, welcome desk, and tea house, and implemented systems for the collection and distribution of food and supplies, public safety, and wireless internet.
-The site became a meeting point for various marches, which have crisscrossed large parts of the city since the protests began.
+On June 25, the grassroots organization Jews For Racial & Economic Justice organized a Shabbat service at the encampment under the banner "Jews For Black Lives."
+The site became a meeting point for various marches, which had crisscrossed large parts of the city since the protests began.
 After the budget deadline passed, some remained in the park, but reports of vandalism and homelessness grew and police forcibly cleared the area a month after it began, on July 22.
-Raymond Spinella, the police department's chief of support services, at a news conference said the plaza would be closed for several weeks for extensive clean up.
+Raymond Spinella, the police department's chief of support services said the area would be closed for several weeks for extensive clean up.
 This came days after President Trump deployed federal forces in Portland, Oregon and other American cities as part of Operation Legend to protect federal property and subdue occasional violence.